digitalion-lab/laravel-makes/README.md

 This package expands on the basic artisan commands for creating classes.

+### Base stub

+To customize the generation of Laravel classes, read the [Laravel Documentation](https://laravel.com/docs/master/artisan#stub-customization).

 ## Installation

 Require this package with composer.
 It is recommended to only require the package for development.